codefog/contao-events_subscriptions/docs/03-advanced.md

 Here you can choose the confirmation page to which users will be taken after clicking the unsubscribe link in the notification e-mail.

+### Number of participants

+Since version 2.9.0, it is possible to define a number of participants per subscription.
+By default, the number of participants is always 1.
+You can allow users to enter the number of participants in the frontend by checking the "Enable number of participants" checkbox in the calendar or event settings.

+Possible scenarios:

+- The event has a limited number of subscriptions, and a user wants to submit a number of participants that would exceed the limit.
+Result: an error message is shown, and the user is not able to subscribe.
+- The event has a limited number of subscriptions and has a waiting list, and a user wants to submit a number of participants that would exceed the limit.
+Result: a warning message is shown, but the user can re-submit the form to subscribe to the waiting list (if its limit allows that).

 ## Waiting list